techidaily/site-win11-tips/source/_posts/5-simple-steps-for-overcoming-windows-onedrive-glitches.md

  If you can access OneDrive on the web but get the server error when launching the app, take a quick look at your firewall settings.

- Windows firewall might affect OneDrive functionality so make sure to[allow the app through the Windows firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
+ Windows firewall might affect OneDrive functionality so make sure to [allow the app through the Windows firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
 Similarly, if you have installed a third-party antivirus, you should add OneDrive to the exception list.

 ## 5\.
 Delete OneDrive Telemetry Logs